Saab JAS 39 Gripen: Accidents and incidents

-As of January 2017, Gripen aircraft have been involved in at least 10 incidents, including nine hull-loss accidents, with one loss of life.
+As of January 2017, Gripen aircraft have been involved in at least 10 incidents, including nine hull loss accidents, with one loss of life.

 The first two crashes, in 1989 and 1993 respectively, occurred during public displays of the Gripen and resulted in considerable negative media reports.
 The first crash was filmed by a Sveriges Television news crew and led to critics calling for development to be cancelled.
 The second crash occurred in an empty area on the island of Långholmen during the 1993 Stockholm Water Festival with tens of thousands of spectators present.
 The decision to display the Gripen over large crowds was publicly criticized, and was compared to the 1989 crash.
 Both the 1989 and 1993 crashes were related to flight control software issues and pilot-induced oscillation; the flight control system was corrected by 1995.
 The first and only fatal crash occurred on 14 January 2017 at Hat Yai International Airport, Thailand, during an airshow for Thai Children's Day; the pilot did not survive.
-The last crash occurred on 21 August 2018 at Kallinge Airport near the southern Swedish town of Ronneby; the pilot was able to successfully eject from the aircraft.
+The next crash occurred on 21 August 2018 at Kallinge Airport near the southern Swedish town of Ronneby; the pilot was able to successfully eject from the aircraft.
 The following investigation by the Swedish Accident Investigation Authority led to the conclusion by DNA analysis of the engine that it collided with Great cormorant birds at a speed of 304 kn and height 1400 ft.
+On 24 August 2026, a Hungarian Gripen crashed near Szolnok, Hungary.
+The pilot ejected safely, but suffered spinal injuries.